 The challenges in data collection processes shouldn’t be underestimated.
 Data entry officers need to be able to collect and submit data whenever that is suitable for them and your data collection system should facilitate the process for them.
 Being able to use a user-friendly and accessible interface using any device they have available is crucial for their work.
 Spreadsheets are not an ideal solution for heavy data collection when an officer is in the field.
 Mobile data collection applications that have been designed with these requirements in mind are suitable instead.
-ActivityInfo can be used in desktop, laptops and tablets and has recently released the beta version of a mobile application to make mobile data collection even easier for the smaller screens of mobile phones.
+ActivityInfo can be used in desktop, laptops and tablets and a mobile application is available to make mobile data collection even easier on the smaller screens of mobile phones.

 Offline data collection